aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 ![image](https://user-images.githubusercontent.com/112586829/203157938-c16a5aae-f8ac-4bab-8f1c-3315f46262e0.png) ![image](https://user-images.githubusercontent.com/112586829/203157951-9803e159-d2d8-4fc9-9553-89537781c18b.png)

-I decided to make my first regression plot only include rows in the data where the unit is in an infantry class.
-As we can see, strength and defense are positively correlated, and it is a slightly stronger correlation than when compared to all the data.
+My first regression plot only include rows in the data where the unit is in an infantry class.
+From the graph, strength and defense are positively correlated, and it is a slightly stronger correlation than when compared to all the data.
 It seems that it is a good idea to make a unit's attack relative to its defense.

 # Correlation Matrices for All Class Types: